Islandora/documentation/docs/technical-documentation/testing-notes.md

 select fedora_uri from Gemini where drupal_uri = 'http://localhost:8000/node/[nid]?_format=jsonld';
 `

-Note: Media objects aren't indexed in Gemini, as they have no direct correlation in Fedora.
-The information contained in the fields of the media object are recorded as properties of the file in Fedora.

-## How to look up a file metadata in Fedora?
+## How to look up a Fedora URI through Gemini (files)?
-Files in Fedora have the file URI in Gemini.
-To see file metadata in Fedora, go to `file_uri + /fcr:metadata`.
+Files in Fedora have the file URI in Gemini, and can be queried based on the UUID (accessible from the Media's json) or their URI.

-For more information about the Gemini service, see the [Gemini README](https://github.com/Islandora-CLAW/Crayfish/tree/master/Gemini).
+`
+select fedora_uri from Gemini where drupal_uri = 'http://localhost:8000/_flysystem/fedora/2019-05/639647.jpg';
+`

+## Media and Gemini
+Media objects aren't indexed in Gemini.
+Their Fedora counterparts are located at the Fedora URI of the file, appended with `/fcr:metadata`.
+This is an RDF document in Fedora that describes _the binary file itself_, and it contains all the information describing the file that is present in the fields of the Media.

+When you enable the pseudo-field on a media object, you see the URI of its Fedora counterpart, `file_uri + /fcr:metadata`,  constructed using the Gemini mapping of its attached file.

 ## How do I search for a object in the Solr?
 * Go to `http://localhost:8983/solr/#/CLAW/query`